-I’m going to walk you through the core aspects of the project initiation phase, how to protect against future challenges, set the right expectations and also look at some areas to focus on that can really help you to succeed later.
-I’ve added lots of links to further reading if you want to delve deeper into topics.
-Also, you can then get a handy project initiation checklist to refer to at the start of any project.
+I’m going to walk you through the core aspects of the project initiation phase, how to create protections against future challenges, how to set the right expectations, and what areas to focus on to succeed throughout the project life cycle.

 What Is The Project Initiation Phase?